VidithAgarwal/StockPortfolioManagement/res/DESIGN-README.txt

 getting list of portfolios, composition of a portfolio, and portfolio value.
 Also. getting the total value of a specific portfolio in the array list of portfolios stored in this class.
+Additionally, it offers functionality for buying and selling stocks, calculating cost basis, and analyzing stock trends.
+For stock trend analyzes the methods are gain or lose on a date, gain or lose over a period, x-day moving average, crossover days over a period, moving cross over days for a period.
+It also has methods for getting stock performance over time and portfolio performance over time.

 Methods :
 Implementations for all methods defined in PortfolioDir Interface.